TheNinth7/evcc-garmin/README.md

 **Key files:**

 - `generate.json`: Defines font/icon sizes per device and which icons to generate
-- `drawables.xml`: Garmin resource definition, which is copied to each device's resource folder
+- `drawables.xml`: Garmin resource definition file that maps icon files to resource identifiers used in the source code.
+It is identical for all devices and is copied—along with the generated PNGs—into each device-specific resource folder.
 - `generate.bat`: Generates icons.
 Usage:
   - No parameters: generates icons for all devices
   - Device folder as parameter (e.g. `resources-fenix7`): generates icons only for that device
-  - `drawables.xml` as parameter: only copies `drawables.xml` to all device resource folders
+  - `drawables.xml` as parameter: only copies `drawables.xml` to all device resource folders, without generating icons
 - `generate.js`: JavaScript script, run by `generate.bat` using Windows Scripting Host

 ### How the App Selects Font Sizes